Make Me A Cocktail's

 Although you would be hard pressed to see beyond the Fernet con Cola (Argentina) in Pool D, the Iceberg Paralyzer (Iceland) is a fairly new drink on the scene and growing in reputation, keep an eye on it as it progresses in the tournament.
 It's hard to see The Crocktail or Nigerian Chapman coming out on top in this group but never doubt the fans' dedication to the drinks - we could see a major upset here.

 It would be hard to look past the Caipirinha (Brazil) not topping this group, but the sweet and fashionable Toblerone (Switzerland) will give them a good match.
 Although less well known the Guaro Sour (Costa Rica) and Res Star (Serbia) will be looking to be crowds favourire with their underdog status.

 The match between the Gin Basil Smash (Germany) and the Paloma (Mexico) could well be the match of the pool stages, both with massive followings and delicious in their own ways.
 It's also one of the first match ups in the tournament, so don't miss it.
-However, the Swedish Crush (Sweden) and The Far East Dragon (North Korea) are both strong in their own rights, and with a bit of momentum could see them go all the way.
+However, the Swedish Crush (Sweden) and The Far East Dragon (South Korea) are both strong in their own rights, and with a bit of momentum could see them go all the way.